 Many communities have changed their disinfecting agent used in water treatment from chlorine to chloramine.
 Chloramine is a mixture of chlorine and ammonia.
 While chlorine is easy to remove from your water, ammonia is very difficult.
 Even a Reverse Osmosis system will not remove the ammonia from the drinking water, a special filter must be added to the system and in a filter system a different KDF media is used to remove the ammonia Centaur Catalytic absorptive carbon filter is very effective in the removal of both chloramine and hydrogen sulphide and can be purchased as a whole house 20" filter or a standard 10" point of use filter which can be placed into a standard 10" housing in a RO system or in a filter housing.
 The problem with chloramine is most people are either unaware that it is being used in their community or they are using a water purification system that is not effective in removing the ammonia.
 A call to your local waterworks should be able to tell you what treatment is being used in your area.
 Chloramine is also extremely toxic to fish.

-Hydrogen sulphide is a naturally occurring gas that is commonly in evidence by a rotten egg smell or the smell of tidal flats.
+Hydrogen sulfide is a naturally occurring gas that is commonly in evidence by a rotten egg smell or the smell of tidal flats.
 In very high concentrations it can cause black staining.
-It is not possible to get a reliable test result on the concentrations of hydrogen sulphide in a water test because it is a gas, smell is the best way to tell if you have it, but it won't tell you very much about the concentrations.
+It is not possible to get a reliable test result on the concentrations of hydrogen sulfide in a water test because it is a gas, the smell is the best way to tell if you have it, but it won't tell you very much about the concentrations.
 The source for HS can be from a number of different sources.
 Decaying organic matter can cause the gas or a reaction of acidic water with an aquifer that has sulfur content or bacteria that has iron or manganese as part of their diet.
 Whatever the source, it can be removed the same way.
 A Whole House Centaur Catalytic absorptive filter will do the job.

 If the problem is not in the source water it must be treated a different way.
 Sometimes the sulfites in the water react with the anode in the hot water tank will cause the gas to be formed.
-You can determine if this is the case by checking the odour in the cold and hot water supply.
-The odour will be stronger in the hot water side because the gas wants to escape faster from hot water than from cold water.
+You can determine if this is the case by checking the odor in the cold and hot water supply.
+The odor will be stronger in the hot water side because the gas wants to escape faster from hot water than from cold water.
 An anode rod will have to be installed in the hot water tank.

-13) What should I know about ground water and aquifers?
+13) What should I know about groundwater and aquifers?

 14) Fluoride: what is the controversy?

 There are more and more communities questioning the wisdom of adding fluoride to municipal water systems.
 Originally thought to improve children's teeth evidence has shown that dental improvement was happening at the same rate in non-fluoridated areas as in areas that regularly added fluoride.
 Dental fluorosis or mottling or pitting of the teeth is a side effect of high levels of fluoride.
-There is evidence of fluoride absorption causing elevated bone fractures, bone disease and bone cancer.
+There is evidence of fluoride absorption causing elevated bone fractures, bone disease, and bone cancer.
 Fluoride works best as a topical treatment and yet as an additive to our drinking water we are subjected to systemic bodily exposure.
 If this is a concern for you and you would like to remove the fluoride from your drinking water.
-The Reverse Osmosis is the most effective and cost efficient removal method.
+The Reverse Osmosis is the most effective and cost-efficient removal method.
 An Activated Alumina filter will also remove fluoride but it is more costly.
 First, you need to know if fluoride is added to your municipal drinking water by contacting your local water authority.
 More and more communities are voting to remove fluoride from their water treatment.

 15) What is Lead?

-Lead is not often found in ground water.
+Lead is not often found in groundwater.
 It is almost always caused by corrosion in the water distribution system.
-It is often found in old solder, brass fixtures and lead pipe and connections.
+It is often found in old solder, brass fixtures, and lead pipe and connections.
 More acidic water can cause higher lead levels.

 16) What are Nitrates?